 The Burton Report was published in two parts with an executive summary.
 The first part set out events leading to the loss of data on 9th January 2008, covering issues relating to the Training, Administration and Financial Management Information System (TAFMIS) and the related policies and procedures.
 The second part addresses the broader MoD approach to personal data protection.

-Edmund says: “I strongly recommend AI and cyber professionals should revise or read them (his 51 recommendations) for the first time if they have not already done so.
+Edmund says: “I strongly recommend IA and cyber professionals should revise or read them (his 51 recommendations) for the first time if they have not already done so.
 The Secretary of State and the Defence Board accepted all 51 recommendations and directed that the Board should supervise their implementation.”
 The full report is available for download on the Ministry of Defence’s website.

 Edmund continues: “It’s worth making four major observations in this interview.
 First, information, knowledge, data and our people are critical enterprise assets to be developed and protected accordingly.
 However, information risk was not on MoD’s risk register.